Interceding for a Nation

 When I wrote much of this a few years ago, I asked you to intercede, to pray for our country, for God to move in our country, to save it – for the righteous men and women who pray with you, who minister to you in the grocery store, in the pulpit, in the blogahood – even the righteous boys and girls whom you have taught to pray, to walk in faith, to trust in the great I Am who says “I AM” able to save a country, yes – for even one righteous man.

 Today I am asking again.

-Let us become interceders for our country like Abraham was for Sodom.
+Let us become interceders for our country (and countries around the world) like Abraham was for Sodom.
 Right now, I think we have much hope.
 Abraham’s story tells us we do.

 I pray that you wake up to a faith-filled morning, where God reminds that for 50 righteous, he would save a city

 “Suppose five of the fifty righteous are lacking.
 Will you destroy the whole city for lack of five?”
 And he said, “I will not destroy it if I find forty-five there.”